nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1c.
 A meeting with that date and time already exists.
-    * 1c1.
-AddressBook shows a message that a meeting with that date and time already exists.
+    * 1c1. iScam shows a message that a meeting with that date and time already exists.

         Use case ends.